Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Advanced Usage
 ------------

+The average number of known asteroids in each group -- if none are tracked -- will equal `spawnRate` times the average of `Options.MinUntrackedTime` and `Options.MaxUntrackedTime`.
+Set the value for `spawnRate` accordingly.

 Each `ASTEROIDGROUP` block has six subfields corresponding to orbital parameters.
 Each orbital parameter has a block describing the distribution of that parameter:
 * `dist`: the distribution from which the parameter will be drawn.
 Allowed values are Uniform, LogUniform, Gaussian (Normal also accepted), or Rayleigh.